Mirza-AB/Project/README.md

 # Table of Contents
 # Calculator
 ### About Calculator
-This is a realtime mathematical calculator designed and created using React App
+This is a real-time mathematical calculator designed and created using React App
 ### To Start the Calculator App
-Download and install the React App in Visual Studio code terminal window using the following command npx install create-react-app Calculator
+Download and install the React App in the Visual Studio code terminal window using the following command npx install create-react-app Calculator

-Change the directory to Calculator and add the source code files in src directory
+Change the directory to Calculator and add the source code files in the src directory

 ### Running the Calculator App
 npm start